albee/smallsat-sim/README.md

 - interfacing with MuJoCo's high-fidelity dynamics and visualization utilities
 - differentiable custom dynamics for some scenarios, such as the free-flyer dynamics using CasADi

-SmallSatSim is a part of the SmallSat Steward project, a collaboration between researchers at Caltech's Jet Propulsion Laboratory and the University of Michigan's Space Systems Laboratory.
+SmallSatSim emerged from the SmallSat Steward project, a collaboration between researchers at Caltech's Jet Propulsion Laboratory (now University of Southern California) and the University of Michigan's Space Systems Laboratory.
 This project is open-sourced under an Apache 2.0 license.

-## Dependencies

-Python dependencies are specified in `requirements.txt` and are installed in the steps below.
+---

 ## Installation
 First, create a virtual environment with Python 3.10.11.
 This can be done with Visual Studio's extension *Python Environment Manager*, `pyenv`, outlined [here](https://robiokidenis.medium.com/how-to-install-multiple-python-on-your-mac-d20713740a2d).

-### Using install script
+### (Option 1) Using install script

 ```bash
 ./install_deps.sh
 ```

-### Using pyenv and pip
+### (Option 2) Using pyenv and poetry manually
 ```bash
 pyenv install 3.10.11
 pyenv global 3.10.11  # to globally switch for your user account